EduardoCantos1998/TrabajoFinalSBI-PYT/README.md

 ## [Theory](theory.md)
 ## Result Analysis
-WIP
+The models were trained with different weights for the positive binding site value.
+This was necessary since the data for the binding sites was unbalanced in favor of the negative value for binding sites.
+We obtained 4 main models.
+The main models are the ones with a weight of 6 and 7, and an accuracy of 86.11% and 76.41% respectively.
+They obtained the highest accuracy while training, but also gave the best predictions during our own visual testing.
+The other two models have a weight of 8 and 10, with an accuracy of 66.65% and 60% respectively.
+These last two models had a really low accuracy, and they didn’t prove to be useful when predicting the binding site.
+We can see that the optimal weight is around 6.
+A weight of 5 would have been too low, since 6 is already giving really few positive binding sites results.
+We encourage the user to train the model with a lower weight if predictions are unfitting.
+There might be some cases where the prediction might be too poor or too generous.
+For situations like this one it would then be best to develop a new model and use it in their prediction.
+When the weight is not specified, it predicts all the atoms are not binding sites.
+This also resulted in a 95% accuracy, which came as a surprise since we know that all the proteins have a binding site.
+This is what leads us to generate different models with different weights (Fig. 2).

 ## [License](LICENSE)

 ## References
-1. Das S, Chakrabarti S. Classification and prediction of protein–protein interaction interface using machine learning algorithm.
-Sci Rep. 2021 Jan 19;11(1):1761.
+1. Pedregosa F, Varoquaux G, Gramfort A, Michel V, Thirion B, Grisel O, et al. Scikit-learn: Machine Learning in Python.
+Journal of Machine Learning Research.
+2011;12(85):2825–30.
+2. Desaphy J, Bret G, Rognan D, Kellenberger E. sc-PDB: a 3D-database of ligandable binding sites—10 years on.
+Nucleic Acids Research.
+2015 Jan 28;43(D1):D399–404.
+3. Ho TK.
+Random decision forests.
+In: Proceedings of 3rd International Conference on Document Analysis and Recognition.
+1995. p.
+278–82 vol.1.
+4. Kandel J, Tayara H, Chong KT.
+PUResNet: prediction of protein-ligand binding sites using deep residual neural network.
+Journal of Cheminformatics.
+2021 Sep 8;13(1):65.
+5. Raza K. Protein features identification for machine learning-based prediction of protein-protein interactions [Internet].
+Bioinformatics; 2017 May [cited 2023 Apr 5].
+Available from: http://biorxiv.org/lookup/doi/10.1101/137257
+6. Šikić M, Tomić S, Vlahoviček K. Prediction of Protein–Protein Interaction Sites in Sequences and 3D Structures by Random Forests.
+Stormo GD, editor.
+PLoS Comput Biol.
+2009 Jan 30;5(1):e1000278.
+7. Ma W, Bao W, Cao Y, Yang B, Chen Y. Prediction of Protein-Protein Interaction Based on Deep Learning Feature Representation and Random Forest.
+In: Huang DS, Jo KH, Li J, Gribova V, Premaratne P, editors.
+Intelligent Computing Theories and Application.
+Cham: Springer International Publishing; 2021. p.
+654–62.
+(Lecture Notes in Computer Science).
+8. pickle — Python object serialization [Internet].
+Python documentation. [cited 2023 Apr 6].
+Available from: https://docs.python.org/3/library/pickle.html
+9. Casadio R, Martelli PL, Savojardo C. Machine learning solutions for predicting protein–protein interactions.
+WIREs Comput Mol Sci [Internet].
+2022 Nov [cited 2023 Apr 5];12(6).
+Available from: https://onlinelibrary.wiley.com/doi/10.1002/wcms.1618
+10. Mahesh B. Machine Learning Algorithms -A Review.
+2019.
+11. Kabsch W, Sander C. Dictionary of protein secondary structure: Pattern recognition of hydrogen-bonded and geometrical features.
+Biopolymers.
+1983 Dec;22(12):2577–637.
-2. Jamasb AR, Day B, Cangea C, Liò P, Blundell TL.
+12. Jamasb AR, Day B, Cangea C, Liò P, Blundell TL.
 Deep Learning for Protein–Protein Interaction Site Prediction.
 In: Cecconi D, editor.
 Proteomics Data Analysis [Internet].
 New York, NY: Springer US; 2021 [cited 2023 Apr 5]. p.
 263–88.
 (Methods in Molecular Biology).
 Available from: https://doi.org/10.1007/978-1-0716-1641-3_16
-3. Kabsch W, Sander C. Dictionary of protein secondary structure: Pattern recognition of hydrogen-bonded and geometrical features.
-Biopolymers.
-1983 Dec;22(12):2577–637.
-4. Mahesh B. Machine Learning Algorithms -A Review.
-2019.
+13. Das S, Chakrabarti S. Classification and prediction of protein–protein interaction interface using machine learning algorithm.
+Sci Rep. 2021 Jan 19;11(1):1761.
-5. Casadio R, Martelli PL, Savojardo C. Machine learning solutions for predicting protein–protein interactions.
-WIREs Comput Mol Sci [Internet].
-2022 Nov [cited 2023 Apr 5];12(6).
-Available from: https://onlinelibrary.wiley.com/doi/10.1002/wcms.1618
+14. ChEMBL Database [Internet]. [cited 2023 Apr 7].
+Available from: https://www.ebi.ac.uk/chembl/
-6. Ma W, Bao W, Cao Y, Yang B, Chen Y. Prediction of Protein-Protein Interaction Based on Deep Learning Feature Representation and Random Forest.
-In: Huang DS, Jo KH, Li J, Gribova V, Premaratne P, editors.
-Intelligent Computing Theories and Application.
-Cham: Springer International Publishing; 2021. p.
-654–62.
-(Lecture Notes in Computer Science).
-7. Šikić M, Tomić S, Vlahoviček K. Prediction of Protein–Protein Interaction Sites in Sequences and 3D Structures by Random Forests.
-Stormo GD, editor.
-PLoS Comput Biol.
-2009 Jan 30;5(1):e1000278.
-8. Raza K. Protein features identification for machine learning-based prediction of protein-protein interactions [Internet].
-Bioinformatics; 2017 May [cited 2023 Apr 5].
-Available from: http://biorxiv.org/lookup/doi/10.1101/137257
+15. 3.3.
+Metrics and scoring: quantifying the quality of predictions [Internet]. scikit-learn. [cited 2023 Apr 6].
+Available from: https://scikit-learn/stable/modules/model_evaluation.html
-9. Kandel J, Tayara H, Chong KT.
-PUResNet: prediction of protein-ligand binding sites using deep residual neural network.
-Journal of Cheminformatics.
-2021 Sep 8;13(1):65.
-10. Ho TK.
-Random decision forests.
-In: Proceedings of 3rd International Conference on Document Analysis and Recognition.
-1995. p.
-278–82 vol.1.
-11. Pedregosa F, Varoquaux G, Gramfort A, Michel V, Thirion B, Grisel O, et al. Scikit-learn: Machine Learning in Python.
-Journal of Machine Learning Research.
-2011;12(85):2825–30.